johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/memoization.md

-# Performance
+# Memoization

-PureParse is built to be fast.
-But when dealing with immutable data structures, parsing can be near instantaneous.
+PureParse is built to be among the fastest validation libraries—but when dealing with immutable data structures, parsing can be near instantaneous.

 > [!TIP]
 > For performance benchmarks, see the [Comparison > Benchmarks](comparison#benchmarks) section.

-## Just-in-Time (JIT) Compilation

-PureParse owes its great performance to just-in-time compilation: when constructing a parser, the argument gets compiled at runtime into a function that can be optimized by V8 (and other JavaScript engines).
-This technique is used by all the fastest validation libraries.

-## Memoization

 Since PureParse is a pure functional library, it is trivial to memoize parsers and guards: